Meeting with me

 You can send a message on the contact form, and we can talk together about the different options you can choose from, and ways that we can together create the space to heal that you need.

-It's helpful to bear in mind that we can often offer chat sessions or chat time outside of normal working hours, and so it's always worth sending a message on the contact form, telling us a little about what's troubling you, what you feel you need, and when you could be available.
+It's helpful to bear in mind that I can often offer chat sessions or chat time outside of normal working hours, and so it's always worth sending a message on the contact form, telling us a little about what's troubling you, what you feel you need, and when you could be available.

-We'll always get back to you, and everything you say is totally confidential and encrypted and won't be shared with anyone else.
+I'll always get back to you, and everything you say is totally confidential and encrypted and won't be shared with anyone else.

 Why not just go ahead and do it, and take that first step to getting yourself space to talk, or space to heal!